 The notion of a vegetarian or vegan athlete still seems to bring to mind bewilderment, controversy and general skepticism.
 Scientific evidence has revealed the benefits of a plant-based diet on long-term health and disease prevention.
-With athletes, the issue is getting the healthy nutrients and calories they need from a variety of foods and where they come from doesn’t necessarily matter.
-There are many reasons for athletes to choose to be meat free, including health, ethical, or environmental reasons, and it just takes a bit more knowledge and planning to make it work.
+With athletes, the issue is getting the healthy nutrients and calories they need from a variety of foods and from healthful sources.
+There are many reasons for athletes to choose to be meat and dairy free, including health, ethical, or environmental reasons, and it just takes a bit more knowledge and planning to make it work.

 Looking back in time, many sports legends were non-meat eaters, including bodybuilder and a four-time Mr. Universe winner, Bill Pearl, and tennis legends Martina Navratilova and Billie Jean King.
 How about six-time Iron Man World Champion and vegetarian, Dave Scott, or world famous track star Carl Lewis, who adopted a vegan diet to prepare for the World Championships in 1991 where he says he ran the best meet of his life.